Vishalkulkarni45/circom-tfhe-rs/README.md

    - After generating `raw_circuit` tfhe-rs code, copy it into `outputs/{circuit_name}_raw`
    - Copy `input.json` and `input_struct.json` in `outputs/{circuit_name}` and `outputs/{circuit_name}_raw`
 5. Using bristol fashion circuit, generate tfhe-rs code.
+   - It divides the operation into two folder: client and server.
+   - Client code is responside for encrypting the inputs and decrypting the output
+   - Server code handles performing operations on the encrypted inputs.
 6. Run converted tfhe-rs code, and compare it with model tfhe-rs code.
-   - It initially compares the output of the generated TFHE circuit with that of the manually created TFHE circuit.
+   - It compares the output of the generated TFHE circuit with that of the manually created TFHE circuit.
-   - It also compares the output of the generated TFHE circuit with the functionality executed using unencrypted methods (via native Rust , which is present in circuit_name_raw folder)